For the consideration and safety of all of our guests we ask that you please observe the following guidelines.

 9. Look out for others.

-E-bikes are permitted on the mountain; however, there are no uphill trails, and e-bikes are not allowed to be ridden up any part of the mountain.
+Class 1 e-bikes are permitted on the mountain; however, there are no uphill trails, and e-bikes are not allowed to be ridden up any part of the mountain.
+Riders must ride downhill and may not use service roads to access trails.
+Lift ticket required to access trails.

 Silver Mountain Resort prohibits the use of unmanned aerial systems, or drones, without prior written authorization from the resort.